FDM vs SLA: Which one is best for you?

 Material costs are also very modest due to the quantity of suppliers and manufacturers, although price and quality are often tightly correlated when purchasing filaments.

-Stereolithography printers are more expensive than FDM printers, starting in the thousands of pounds.
+Stereolithography printers are more expensive starting from a thousands of pounds.
 Prices are continuing to come down as SLA printers become more widespread.
 The same also applies to resins, which currently cost more than their filament counterparts.